-- Grains, especially wholegrains, provide dietary fibre as well as other vitamins and minerals.
+- Go grains!
+Grains, especially wholegrains, provide dietary fibre as well as other vitamins and minerals.
 Try and aim for 9 serves including foods such as oats as well as wholegrain breads and cereals;

-- Aim for 2.5 dairy serves a day (1 serve being 250ml of milk, 200g of yoghurt or 40g of cheese).
-Milk and yoghurt are not only a good source of fluid, carbohydrates and protein, it is a great source of calcium which helps build and maintain strong bones;
+- Keep your bones strong.
+Aim for 2.5 dairy serves a day (1 serve being 250ml of milk, 200g of yoghurt or 40g of cheese).
+Milk and yoghurt are not only a good source of fluid, carbohydrates and protein, they are a great source of calcium which helps build and maintain strong bones;

-- Eat 2.5 serves of meat, fish, poultry, or eggs a day (1 serve being 65 -100g).
+- Stock up on iron.
+Eat 2.5 serves of lean meat, fish, poultry, or eggs a day (1 serve being 65 -100g).
 Animal proteins are a good source of essential amino acids – which keeps all your tissues and cells in good repair.
-They also contain iron, which helps maintain your energy levels and can reduce tiredness and fatigue; and zinc, which is important for growth and cell reproduction;
+They also contain iron, which helps maintain your energy levels and can reduce tiredness and fatigue; and zinc, which is important for cell reproduction;

-- Consume 2 serves of fruit per day (1 serve being 1 medium piece or 1 cup diced/canned fruit).
+- Get a vitamin hit.
+Consume 2 serves of fruit per day (1 serve being 1 medium piece or 1 cup diced/canned fruit).
 Fruit is a great source of natural fibre to help keep your digestive system regular, high in water content and packed full of a variety of vitamins, particularly vitamin C and other antioxidants;

-- Try and include 7.5 serves of vegetables per day (1 serve being ½ cup cooked vegetables or 1 cup salad).
-Vegetables like fruit have a high water and fibre content.
-They are also rich in essential vitamins and minerals and help bulk up meals without adding many extra kilojoules – which is extra handy if you have a healthy appetite while breastfeeding;
+- Bulk up meals and snacks with veggies.
+Try and include 7.5 serves of vegetables per day (1 serve being ½ cup cooked vegetables or 1 cup salad).
+Vegetables have a high water and fibre content.
+They are also rich in essential vitamins and minerals and help bulk up meals without adding many extra kilojoules – which is extra handy if you’re worried you’re over-eating while breastfeeding.

-- Water – Making breast milk uses extra fluid, so you may get thirsty more often.
+Making breast milk uses extra fluid, so you may get thirsty more often.
 Water and milk are the best choice of drinks.
-Requirements will vary, depending on how much your food contains, your activity levels, and the weather conditions;
+Requirements will vary, depending on how much your food contains, your activity levels, and the weather conditions.

 Sample meal plan for a breastfeeding mum